 APEX 20KE devices include an enhanced IOE, which drives the FastRow interconnect.
 The FastRow interconnect connects a column I/O pin directly to the LAB local interconnect within two MegaLAB structures.
 This feature provides fast setup times for pins that drive high fan-outs with complex logic, such as PCI designs.
 The APEX 20KE IOE also includes direct support for open-drain operation, giving faster clock-to-output for open-drain signals.
 Some programmable delays in the APEX 20KE IOE offer multiple levels of delay to fine-tune setup and hold time requirements.
+The Quartus compiler can automatically set these delays to minimize setup time while providing a zero hold time.

 The register in the APEX 20KE IOE can be programmed to power up high or low after configuration is complete.
 If it is programmed to power up low, an asynchronous clear can control the register.
 If it is programmed to power up high, an asynchronous preset can control the register.
-Figure 26 shows the APEX 20KE IOE.
+Figure 26 shows how fast bidirectional I/Os are implemented in APEX 20KE devices.
 This feature is useful for cases where the APEX 20K device controls an active-low input or another device; it prevents inadvertent activation of the input upon power-up.